mohammadKhazaee/Library-Management-Assignment/README.md

 #### Requirements:

--   You must have mysql installed in your mechine and create a schema called "library_db".
+-   You must have mysql installed in your mechine

 #### `Step 1` - clone the repo